bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 Similar to the **Post API**, C++ and Java SDKs support batching of CONFIRM messages i.e., consumer application can send a batch of CONFIRM messages in one shot instead of sending them one by one.
-Batching can have an improved impact on the performance.
-Additionally, in both SDKs, the `confirmMessage()` API is asynchronous i.e., the API may not write the CONFIRM messages to the TCP socket.
+Batching can improve performance.
+Additionally, in both SDKs, the `confirmMessage()` API is asynchronous; i.e., the API may not immediately write the CONFIRM messages to the TCP socket.
 Instead, the SDK just accepts the CONFIRM messages, adds them to an internal buffer, and sends them later.
-This can occur if TCP layer is enforcing some flow control, or in case SDK is not connected to the broker, etc.
+This can occur if the TCP layer is enforcing some flow control, or in case the SDK is not connected to the broker, etc.

-Keeping above complications aside, the simplest way to send CONFIRM messages is to do what [Java SDK](https://github.com/bloomberg/blazingmq-sdk-java/blob/ed0eb848f5ac2897cfe32cc481575d689a4cb1c2/bmq-sdk/src/main/java/com/bloomberg/bmq/PushMessage.java#L70C8-L76) is doing.
-Alternatively, depending upon the API design, the `confirmMessage` API could be part of a top level object like `Connection`, `Session`, `Context`, `Domain`, etc like on [C++ SDK](https://github.com/bloomberg/blazingmq/blob/f4a4f55ae74caf24995ca540a0fbf70a33fbd9c3/src/groups/bmq/bmqa/bmqa_session.h#L1052-L1059).
+Keeping above complications aside, the simplest way to send CONFIRM messages is to do what the [Java SDK](https://github.com/bloomberg/blazingmq-sdk-java/blob/ed0eb848f5ac2897cfe32cc481575d689a4cb1c2/bmq-sdk/src/main/java/com/bloomberg/bmq/PushMessage.java#L70C8-L76) does.
+Alternatively, depending upon the API design, the `confirmMessage` API could be part of a top level object like `Connection`, `Session`, `Context`, `Domain`, etc, as in the [C++ SDK](https://github.com/bloomberg/blazingmq/blob/f4a4f55ae74caf24995ca540a0fbf70a33fbd9c3/src/groups/bmq/bmqa/bmqa_session.h#L1052-L1059).

 #### ConfirmMessage API Implementation